3enedict/ignition/README.md

 ## TODO

-### ECS
-- Add indexing system
-- Add entity
-- Add component
-- Remove component
-- Toggle component
-- Implement the idea behind RendererCommands using ECS
-- Add [] operators for Scene

 ### Refactoring
+- Revamp everything
+- Make components macro derive macro
 - More data-driven programming
 - Try loading shaders in a more friendly way
 - Add back VertexGroups
 - Ignite macro take parameters
 - Add macro directory for storing common functions in utils crate
 - Divide into workspaces

+### ECS
+- Implement the idea behind RendererCommands using ECS
+- Add [] operators for Scene

 ## Code layout
 - *lib.rs*: Home of the infamous **Engine** with it's configuration and constructors